My Heart Leaps Up: Critical analysis

 Some commentators have speculated that Wordsworth felt such joy because the rainbow indicates the constancy of his connection to nature; he was 32 years of age when he wrote the poem.
 Others have said that it celebrates "the continuity in Wordsworth's consciousness of self".

 Other literary analysis draws parallels to the rainbow of Noah, and the covenant it symbolized, see Genesis 6:9–11:32.
 Wordsworth's use of the phrase "bound each to each" in the poem also implies the presence of a covenant.
 Harold Bloom expanded on the idea, suggesting that Wordsworth casts the rainbow as a symbol of the survival of his poetic gift, just as the rainbow symbolized to Noah the survival of mankind.
 In other words, Bloom suggests that Wordsworth's poetic gift relied on his ability to recall the memories of his joy as a child.

 William Blake disliked Wordsworth's use of the phrase "natural piety".
 Blake believed that man was naturally impious and therefore Wordsworth's phrase contradicted itself.

-Because a rainbow is shaped like an arc of a circle, Fred Blick speculates that the word ‘piety’ at the end of the last line is a deliberate geometrical pun, signaled by the phrase ‘bound each to each’.
+Because a rainbow is shaped like an arc of a circle, Fred Blick speculates that the word ‘piety’ at the end of the last line is a deliberate geometrical pun in the word pi, signaled by the phrase ‘bound each to each’.
 It would thus symbolize continuity.
 Wordsworth loved geometry and may have been making the same pun on ‘piety’ when he used the word at least twice elsewhere.

 In popular culture

 "The child is the father of the man" is the title of a chapter in Machado de Assis's 1881 novel The Posthumous Memoirs of Brás Cubas.
 The quote was also paraphrased by Cormac McCarthy in the first page of his 1985 novel Blood Meridian as "the child the father of the man."

 The Beach Boys' songs "Surf's Up" (1971) and "Child Is Father of the Man" (2011) quote the poem.
 Blood, Sweat & Tears named their 1968 studio album Child Is Father to the Man.